davidparsson/pre-commit-scripts/README.md

 Disallows any other changes than copy and delete on created and existing tagged files.

 This check can be skipped by supplying a keyword in the commit message.
+Default is `skip-tag-check`.

 Ordered Filename Commit